Beneath towering aqueducts and grand Roman structures, there thrived a force that was the true embodiment of the empire's might: the Roman soldier.

 Flogging, a common punishment, was administered publicly, serving as a deterrent to others.

-The leather whip, or flagrum, was a fearsome instrument, and a soldier subjected to its lashes bore the scars as a lifelong reminder of his transgression.
+The leather whip, or flagrum, was a fearsome instrument often with metal or bone fragments embedded in it.
+A soldier subjected to its lashes bore the scars as a lifelong reminder of his transgression.

-Reserved for units that displayed cowardice or mutiny, this punishment saw every tenth man, chosen by lot, executed by his comrades.
+Reserved for units guilty of cowardice or mutiny, this punishment required every tenth man, chosen by lot, to be executed by his comrades.

 The randomness of the selection process instilled a profound fear, ensuring that the collective bore the responsibility for the actions of a few.